mantillaluis/mantillaluis.github.io/_pages/work.md

 ### Random projects
+- **Zketch, 2022**
+    - I created [Zketch.io](https://zketch.io), a tool for designers in a wide range of fields.
+It uses several diffusion-based models to achieve text-to-image generation and image-to-image transformations.

+- **CoolPy, 2022**
+    - I created [CoolPy](https://coolpy.carrd.co), a digital academy for people to learn python.
+I integrated GPT3 into the [academy page](https://academy.coolpy.dev), so users could create code snippets and also practice with python challenges.

 - **TradingBot, 2022**
     - I tried making a traing bot using reinforcement learning but it did not work (*but it will eventually!*).

 - **Warbler, 2022**
     - App for piano students [(see landing page)](https://master.dap87muq6jjvr.amplifyapp.com).
 Helped developed a python backend hosted on AWS.

 - **IPT Team Colombia, 2020**
     - Participated in the International Physicist Tournament.